Pāli Canon Is Self-Contained but Requires Detailed Explanation

 • Many suttā are designed to convey “conventional” meanings while keeping the “deep meanings” embedded in them.

-• The surviving three original commentaries in the Pāli Canon (Tipiṭaka) can verify the deep meanings of the keywords/phrases.
-Once a Noble Person clarifies them with Patisambhidā Ñāna, any other Noble Person can explain those meanings to others.
+• The three surviving original commentaries in the Pāli Canon (Tipiṭaka) can elucidate the deeper meanings of the keywords/phrases.
+Once a Noble Person clarifies them with Paṭisambhidā Ñāna, any other Noble Person can explain those meanings to others.
+However, we must prioritize the Sutta Piṭaka because suttās were delivered primarily by the Buddha himself.

 • Posts on the three Piṭaka: “Tipiṭaka – A Systematic Approach.”